6 Easy Tricks to Cut Dog Nails

 And there’s a HUGE benefit to clipping more often!!

 The idea is to clip more often, but clip less nail at each session.
+I can’t emphasize this enough – it’s one of the most important tricks to trim dog’s nails effectively and with the least amount of trauma.

 It seems like you’re making more work for yourself, but there are a couple of perks to this frequent clipping.